danielmoisa/gulp-starter-kit/README.md

 npm install

-gulp - run for development
+gulp --- for development

-or
-gulp build - run for production
+gulp build --- for production

 ## List of npm packaged used